danprince/norman-the-necromancer/README.md

   - Some skulls should break randomly
   - Chance to drop skulls should be lower
   - Rituals should be able to hook into resurrections

+### Day 13
+- Casts reload 1/s, rituals can take that down to 3/s
+- Casts are capped at 3, but rituals can take that up to 5
+- Ability recharges at 0.1/s
+- Power shots implemented, but not that fun
+- Player UI
+  - Health
+  - Casts
+  - Ability timer
+  - Souls
+- King should spawn guards so that the player has a reservoir of skeletons
+  - Maybe king stops when 50% of the way into the room?
+  - Maybe the king's healthbar is his progress towards the player?
+    - Means the fight always gets toughest towards the end, when guards are spawning directly infront of the player.